clamsproject/bake-swt-visaid/README.md

 > [!NOTE]
 > All options are optional.
 If not specified, the default values will be used.

+> [!NOTE]
+> To handle video files, `ffmpeg` installed inside the container (which is likely different from the `ffmpeg` on the host computer if already installed) is used.
+To see information about the `ffmpeg` installation, for example to list up the available codecs, you can run the following command:
+> ```
+> docker run run -it --entrypoint "" bake_image_name ffmpeg -codecs
+> ```
+> What's important here is the `--entrypoint ""` option, which disables the default command to run and run `ffmpeg ...` instead.

 ## Configuring individual elements in the pipeline

 This can be done by passing a configuration file name using `-c` option.
 We provide some configuration presets in the [`presets`](presets) directory.